-- ED [(inaudible) like].
-V:ector - (4.5) - ED In the: \underline{x} direction and not in any other direction cause we not about that bullshit (9.0) - ED ((glances at Beck's laptop)) I always forget d t too, alright.
-And then, °let's move°
+ED [(inaudible) like].
+V:ector

+- ED In the: $\underline{x}$ direction and not in any other direction cause we not about that bullshit (9.0) - ED ((glances at Beck's laptop)) I always forget d t too, alright.
+And then, "let's move"

-In the first line, her intentions were not clear due to the inaudible speech, but she announced her need to create a loop and then acknowledged that it was time to do something involving Beck.
-We infer that Beck's code or expertise was desired, because Beck answered her comment in the next line, and later on Ed glanced at his code while trying to implement the while-loop.
-This represented a pursuit of resources (Beck's insight and Beck's code) that increased the effectiveness of her efforts (in-class behavior aligned with key ability #3, persistence).
-This glancing at code was different from Blaine.In-class.3 (when Blaine gazed over Beck's shoulder) because Ed's glancing was an enhancement (reminding her of "d t") of the effort and interaction that she was already engaged in.
-In contrast, Blaine's gaze was the only activity he was engaged in, and he was looking for answers as a substitute for engaging in the activity in other ways.
+In the first line, her intentions aren't exactly clear due to the inaudible speech, but she announces her need to create a loop and then acknowledges that it's time to do something involving Beck.
+We infer that Beck's code or expertise is desired, because Beck answers her comment in the next line, and later on Ed glances at his code while trying to implement the while-loop.
+This represents a pursuit of resources (Beck's insight and Beck's code) that increase the effectiveness of her efforts.
+This glancing at code is different from Blaine.In-class.3 (when Blaine gazed over Beck's shoulder) because Ed's glancing was an enhancement (reminding her of "d t") of the effort and interaction that she was engaged in; whereas, Blaine's gaze was the only activity he was engaged in, and he was trying to find answers as a substitute for engaging in collaboration and/or effort.

-Despite her behavior aligned with high persistence throughout most of the class period, when Mr. Buford asked Ed a question about her progress near the end of class, her response aligned with developing persistence.
+Despite her persistence throughout most of the class period, when Mr. Buford asked Ed a question about her progress near the end of class, her response demonstrated some negativity against persistence.

-MR. B Did you get something going?
+MR. BUFORD Did you get something going?